tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_bodies/add_bodies.rst

 Creating Artificial Bodies
 ==========================

-After creating a set of bodies (see TODO), any number of additional custom bodies may be added to the simulation.
+After creating a set of bodies (see :ref:`creating_celestial_bodies`), any number of additional custom bodies may be added to the simulation.
 Typically, such an approach is used for artificial bodies

     .. tabs::